parrt/msds621/README.md

 * Mode interpretation
 * Vanilla neural networks using pytorch

 We study a few key models deeply, rather than providing a broad but superficial survey of models.
+As part of the lab you will learn about data cleaning, feature engineering, and model assessment.

 <img src="images/feynman.png" width="150" align="right" style="padding-top:10px">As part of this course, students implement linear and logistic regression with regularization through gradient descent, a Naive Bayes model for text sentiment analysis, decision trees, and random forest models.
 Implementing these models yourself is critical to truly understanding them.
 As Richard Feynman wrote, "**What I cannot create, I do not understand.**" (From his blackboard at the time of his death.)
 With an intuition behind how the models work, you'll be able to understand and predict their behavior much more easily.